alex-spataru/Qt-MySQLDatabaseEngine/README.md

 # MySQLDatabaseEngine

 Contains a static compilation of the `QMYSQL` driver and its respective dependencies for each platform.
-The goal of this project is to reduce development/setup time for Qt projects that need to communicate with a MySQL database.
+The goal of this project is to reduce setup, development & deployment time for Qt apps that need to communicate with a MySQL database.

 Additionaly, this repo comes with a simple `QObject` class for usage within QML applications.